Professor of Neurology and Lucile Groff Chair of Neurology for Alzheimer’s Disease and Related Disorders, UMHS

 Erin Mobley has been with the MADC for two years, beginning as a Public Health intern and now as the Community Outreach and Recruitment Coordinator.
 Erin graduated with a MPH/MSW from the University of Michigan as a part of the Geriatric Scholarship program.
 Erin is responsible for assisting in the planning and implementation of Core activities at the MADC and in the community.
 She is responsible for providing education and support for those with dementia, recruiting for MADC supported studies, exploring opportunities for programs that blend education and wellness and coordinating REC Core programming.

 Melissa Daily is part of the Outreach and Education team.
-She prepares and organizes needed materials for events, assists with disseminating Center news via social media, including twitter and Facebook, and assists with Center outreach activities including staffing information tables at educational and health fairs, churches, etc. She is a current M.P.H.
-Candidate at University of Michigan School of Public Health studying Health Behavior and Health Education.
+She prepares and organizes needed materials for events, assists with disseminating Center news via social media, including twitter and Facebook, and assists with Center outreach activities including staffing information tables at educational and health fairs, churches, etc. She recently graduated from University of Michigan's School of Public Health where she studied Health Behavior and Health Education.

 Lori is the communications manager for the Carl Rinne Lewy Body Dementia Initiative, a program of the Michigan Alzheimer’s Disease Center at the University of Michigan.
 She is charged with creating an awareness of Lewy body dementia (LBD) among the general public and health care professionals.
 Lori not only brings 30 years of communications expertise, she brings a passion for the cause that comes from being the daughter of a man with LBD.

 Abby has been with the MADC for three years as an Assistant in Research.
 She helps primarily with data entry, verification, and data quality.
 She also completes various administrative tasks to ensure the office is running smoothly and efficiently.
-Abby is a current undergraduate senior pursuing a Bachelor of Science; she majors in Biopsychology, Cognition, and Neuroscience, with a minor through the School of Social Work.
+Abby is a recent graudtuate of University of Michigan where she received her Bachelor of Science in Biopsychology, Cognition, and Neuroscience, with a minor through the School of Social Work.